 What happens if I am in sub-specialty ('GRID') training?

-If you plan to complete training in an approved subspecialty GRID training programe, you must have RCPCHStart in that sub-specialty.
+If you plan to complete training in an approved sub-specialty GRID training programme, you must have RCPCHStart in that sub-specialty.
 We advise that you apply after you have been accepted for a subspecialty GRID post and are working in that post.
 You should be confident that you are ready to be assessed in your subspecialty before you apply.

-You may have to take the assessment at a specific session (Spring or Autumn) - see below for dates.
-If possible, apply for the session where we plan to host your subspecialty.
-If not, apply for the first available session and outline your circumstances (completion date being brought forward. etc), and we will send your name and request onto the CSAC.
+You might have to take the assessment at a specific session (Spring or Autumn) - see below for dates.
+If possible, apply for the session where we plan to host your sub-specialty.
+If not, apply for the first available session and outline your circumstances (completion date being brought forward, etc.), and we will send your name and request onto the CSAC.

 How much does it cost?